andya17/andya17.github.io/_pages/webgis-portfolio.md

 ### Product 2: Amherst Area Invasive Plant Species Survey
 #### [Link to Product](https://survey123.arcgis.com/share/98c527fcc73f4774918355814c75790b)

 <b>Platform:</b> ArcGIS Survey123
 <b>Modification of:</b> Production Assignment 8: Making a Survey
 <b>Original feedback:</b> *While the TA graded my assignment, I did not receive written feedback on what to improve.* In the absence of feedback, I thought back on the course and considered what changes I could make to increase interactivity.
+What follows is a [link to the original assignment (Production Assignment 8) on Canvas](https://umamherst.instructure.com/courses/25174/assignments/568689?module_item_id=2396382).
+As communicated to instructor Dr. Hongyu Zhang, the submitted link on Canvas is the same link used for the improved survey; thus, I reconstructed the original version of the survey and have linked it <b>[here](https://arcg.is/fHqXv)</b>.

 <b>Description:</b> This product is a web survey created in ArcGIS Survey 123.
 Its aim is to provide a way for community members to send geographic information concerning invasive species sightings directly to non-profit organizations or governmental bodies invested in aquatic invasive species monitoring.
 I was directly inspired to create this survey based on a summer internship I had with Charles River Watershed Association.
 My supervisor tasked me with creating a way for the organization to keep up to date on observations of aquatic invasive plant species occurring within the watershed boundaries.
 One of the options I looked at was Survey123, but my supervisor recommended we use an iNaturalist project group instead.
 I was thus already interested in what this form might look like in Survey123.
 While I was not sure if a survey fit the expectations of the assignment, instructor Dr. Hongyu Zhang provided that students should make sure any included survey asks a spatial question and encourages users to contribute.
 I feel that the product meets these requirements.

 <b>Improvements made:</b>
+* Added visibility rule for geospatial question (map) to reflect the concept of geoprivacy; users may be concerned about their device asking for their location.
+Instead, users are prompted to answer whether they would like to share their location, and a question with a list of popular water features is included if users opt not to share their exact location.
 * Added important contextual information and links to the description of the survey.
 * Introduced and added links to iNaturalist for the invasive plant chosen in a question to foster knowledge of community science and encourage contribution to a global database.
-* Added visibility rule for geospatial questions to reflect the concept of geoprivacy.
-Users may be concerned about their device asking for their location, so a list of popular water features is included if users opt not to show their location.

 <style>.embed-container {position: relative; height: 0; padding-bottom:80%; max-width: 100%;} .embed-container iframe, .embed-container object, .embed-container iframe{position: absolute; top: 0; left: 0; width: 100%; height: 100%;} small{position: absolute; z-index: 40; bottom: 0; margin-bottom: -15px;}</style><div class="embed-container"><iframe name="survey123webform" width="500" height="400" frameborder="0" marginheight="0" marginwidth="0" title="Amherst Area Aquatic Invasive Plant Monitoring" src="//survey123.arcgis.com/share/98c527fcc73f4774918355814c75790b" allow="geolocation https://survey123.arcgis.com; camera https://survey123.arcgis.com"></iframe></div><script>var survey123webform = document.getElementsByName('survey123webform')[0];window.addEventListener("message",e=>{if(e.data){var t=JSON.parse(e.data);["survey123:webform:formLoaded","survey123:onFormLoaded"].includes(t.event)&&t.contentHeight&&(survey123webform.parentNode.style.height=t.contentHeight+"px")&&(survey123webform.parentNode.style["padding-bottom"]="unset")}});</script>

 ### Product 3: UMass Amherst Science Building Tour
 #### [Link to Product](https://jsfiddle.net/aatallah/sk6q9rcx/150/)

 <b>Platform:</b> Google Maps JavaScript API, JSFiddle
 <b>Modification of:</b> Production Assignment 6: Making A Google Map
 <b>Original feedback:</b> *While the TA graded my assignment, I did not receive written feedback on what to improve.* In the absence of feedback, I thought back on the course and considered what changes I could make to increase interactivity.
+What follows is a [link to the original assignment (Production Assignment 6) on Canvas](https://umamherst.instructure.com/courses/25174/assignments/563222).

 <b>Description:</b> This product is a Google Map created using the Google Maps JavaScript API and the associated documentation for this service.
 The goal of the map is to present a series of features - in this case, science buildings on the UMass Amherst campus - and create a natural order between them to facilitate a self-guided walking tour.
 There are many buildings on campus, and this map highlights a few for STEM-minded prospective students or those new to campus so that they are not lost in the sea of other place names.
 Using the Google Maps JavaScript API proved challenging but rewarding in terms of the content I was able to create.